Purchase the Day Trips and Hidden Places Around Rochester books

 32. Letchworth

 Letchworth is a massive park with plenty of places to enjoy away from high-traffic areas like Middle Falls.
 Look at the trail maps for secluded spots on both sides of the Genesee!
-Try a hike along Portage Trail #6 on the east side or on the Letchworth branch of the Finger Lakes Trail, which has multiple trailheads along River Road between Mount Morris and Portage.
+Try a hike along Portage Trail #6 on the east side of the Letchworth branch of the Finger Lakes Trail, which has multiple trailheads along River Road between Mount Morris and Portage.
 On the west side of the river, there are trailheads all along Park Road and spots less frequented north of the Castile entrance, like Wolf Creek and the beautiful Gardeau Overlook.

 33. Ellwanger Estate Garden